jonesmwh/business-individual-classifier/README.md

 Classifies strings corresponding to names into businesses or individuals.

-Uses a character/byte-level deep learning model (LSTM trained in Tensoeflow).
+Uses a character/byte-level deep learning model (LSTM trained in Tensorflow).
 The model was trained on approximately 7 million unique business names from LinkedIn, and 7 million distinct individuals names from IMDB.
 It achieved a 95% accuracy based upon a held-out validation set from the same distribution.